intel/QAT_Engine/dockerfiles/README.md

 * [HAproxy with QAT crypto base](#haproxy-with-qat-crypto-base)

 ## QAT crypto base
-This Dockerfile(qat_crypto_base/Dockerfile) with qatengine is built on top of latest OpenSSL, QAT_HW(qatlib intree driver) and QAT_SW with software versions mentioned in [software_requirements](../docs/software_requirements.md) section.
+This Dockerfile(qat_crypto_base/Dockerfile) with qatprovider is built on top of latest OpenSSL, QAT_HW(qatlib intree driver) and QAT_SW with software versions mentioned in [software_requirements](../docs/software_requirements.md) section.
 This contains QAT_HW and QAT_SW co-existence build and works as defined in [co-existence section](../docs/qat_coex.md#qat_hw-and-qat_sw-co-existence)

 ## Haproxy with QAT crypto base
-This Dockerfile(haproxy/Dockerfile) is built with Haproxy release version v3.3.0 along with QAT crypto base mentioned above.
+This Dockerfile(haproxy/Dockerfile) is built with Haproxy release version v3.4.0 along with QAT crypto base mentioned above.
 Sample Haproxy configuration file is located at `haproxy/haproxy.cfg` which can be modified as per the required use case and to be mounted from the host to the container using `-v /usr/local/etc/haproxy/haproxy.cfg`.